Parachute’s third annual National Injury Prevention Day raises awareness for number one killer of Canadians ages 1 to 44.

 - Preventable injury kills more Canadian children than any single disease, and more youth than all other causes combined.

 - Teen drivers die in crashes at a higher rate than any other age group in Canada.

-- 40% of head injuries in children aged 10 to 19 occur during sports.
+- 40 per cent of head injuries in children aged 10 to 19 occur during sports.

-- 85% of hospitalizations of Canadian seniors are due to falls.
+- 85 per cent of hospitalizations of Canadian seniors are due to falls.

 Kelley Teahen, VP, Communications & Marketing, Parachute

 Parachute is Canada’s national charity dedicated to reducing the devastating impact of preventable injuries.
 Injury is the No. 1 killer of Canadians aged 1 to 44, where one child dies every nine hours.
 The financial toll is staggering, with injury costing the Canadian economy $27 billion a year.
 Through education and advocacy, Parachute is working to save lives and create a Canada free of serious injuries.
 For more information, visit us at parachute.ca and follow us on Twitter, Facebook, Instagram and LinkedIn.